kytrinyx/problem-specifications/exercises/binary-search/instructions.md

 Your task is to implement a binary search algorithm.

-A binary search algorithm works by dividing the sorted list in half and comparing the middle element with the item we're looking for.
+A binary search algorithm works by repeatedly splitting the list in half, only keeping the half in which we know the item we're looking for will be found.
+It allows us to quickly narrow down the possible locations of our item until we find it, or until we've eliminated all possible locations.
+It only works when a list has been sorted.

+The algorithm looks like this:

 If the middle element is our item, then we're done.

-If not, then there are two options:
-1. The middle element is greater than our item
+- Divide the sorted list in half and compare the middle element with the item we're looking for.
-2. The middle element is less than our item.
+- If the middle element is our item, then we're done.
 - If the middle element is greater than our item, we can eliminate that number and all the numbers **after** it.
 - If the middle element is less than our item, we can eliminate that number and all the numbers **before** it.

-Then we can repeat the process on the part of the list that we kept.
+- Repeat the process on the part of the list that we kept.

-By dividing the list in half each time, we can quickly narrow down the possible locations of our item until we find it, or until we've eliminated all possible locations.

 Here's an example: